Processor Table

 The processor consists of all registers defined in the Instruction Set Architecture.
 Each register is assigned a column in the processor table.

-The Processor Table has the following extension columns, corresponding to Evaluation Arguments, Permutation Arguments, and Lookup Arguments:
+The Processor Table has the following auxiliary columns, corresponding to Evaluation Arguments, Permutation Arguments, and Lookup Arguments:

 1. RunningEvaluationStandardInput for the Evaluation Argument with the input symbols.